null

 What Is Wheel Torque

 First, let's understand what torque is.
-When it involves your car's wheels, torque is the measure of the force applied to a lug nut during the tightening process—it's measured as pound feet (lb-ft).
-Each vehicle needs a specific amount of torque—determined by the manufacturer—to keep the wheels secure.
-A torque wrench or ratchet, which enables a mechanic or experienced do-it-yourselfer to correctly tighten your car's lug nuts, can be adjusted to apply a precise amount of torque.
-This reduces the risk of improperly torquing the lug nuts.
+When it comes to your car's wheels, torque is the measure of rotational force applied to a lug nut during the tightening process.
+It’s measured in pound-feet (lb-ft).
+Every vehicle has a manufacturer-recommended torque spec to ensure the wheels stay securely fastened.
+A torque wrench allows precise tightening, reducing the risk of over- or under-torquing.
 We'll get into more specifics later on, but too much torque can result in damage to your Mustang and too little torque can cause the wheels to loosen and even become detached from the car.

-It's also important to know that Mustang wheel torque specs can change from model year and generation.
-For example, 2010 Mustang wheel torque specs require 100 lb-ft while 2015 Mustang wheel torque specs call for 150 lb-ft.
-Here's a chart with modern Mustang torque specs.
+It's also important to know that different Mustang generations have different wheel torque specs.
+For instance, 2010 Mustang wheel torque specs require 100 lb-ft while the S550 generation (2015-2023) Mustang wheel torque specs call for 150 lb-ft.
+Below is a helpful chart including the latest info for the S650 generation (2024–2026).

 Mustang Wheel Lug Torque Specs